coder966/spring-boot-starter-multi-security-realms/README.md

 ## Why `spring-boot-starter-multi-security-realms`

 This library allows you to easily and declaratively define these realms.
-It also packs in extra features like:
+It also brings extra features like:

 - Multi steps authentication support (e.g. username & password step, then OTP step).
 You don't have to think about how to implement this, just use the built-in support.